What Happens When Someone is Killed in a Car Accident?

 Although they might say otherwise, your insurance company is not looking out for your best interest.
 Even if your insurer is polite and kind, you must remember that they are ultimately out to protect their bottom line.
 Before you sign anything from your insurance company or admit any fault after an accident, make sure you discuss your rights with an attorney.
 If your loved one died because of someone else’s mistake or negligence, you may have a right to additional compensation.
 Your insurance company might undercut your potential rights, so make sure you know all of your options before you make a decision.

 If you lost a loved one in a car accident, such as a spouse, parent, child, or another immediate family member, you may be able to file a wrongful death lawsuit on their behalf.
 Through a wrongful death lawsuit, you may be able to pursue compensation for medical expenses, loss of future earnings, loss of companionship, pain, and suffering, funeral expenses, and more.
 Although compensation won’t take away the pain of your loss, it can help you deal with the situation at hand and may enable you to move forward in peace.

-Contact BD&J, PC to discuss your potential wrongful death case with our attorneys.
+Contact BD&J to discuss your potential wrongful death case with our attorneys.